-You’ve successfully attracted people to attend your educational seminar on taxes in retirement, the next question is naturally, “what’s next?”
+You’ve successfully attracted people to attend your educational financial planning seminar, the next question is naturally, “What’s next?”

 Your follow-up and follow-through are critical to converting these prospects into clients.
 If you cannot demonstrate your value clearly in these initial interactions following the seminar, you risk losing your hard work and investment into the financial planning seminar.
 These would-be clients won’t even make it to your office.
 Or worse — after meeting with you, they could be disappointed and spread a negative opinion of you, soiling your reputation.

 But you can earn their business for years to come, if you follow-up and follow-through correctly.

 You must provide even more insightful information on the topics that attracted prospects to your financial planning seminar in the first place, and tailor the information to their individual situations so they can see real evidence of the unique value you can deliver.

 As a business dedicated to helping advisors grow their practice, Covisum® does not simply provide seminar content and leave you to your own devices.
 Our Tax Clarity® software visually illustrates the value of a good tax-related retirement income decision and we give you an entire support team to help answer client and software questions.
 Covisum is here to help you along the entire journey, not just the seminar.